Date of Award:

 The data suggest that architectural properties of habitat may be an important determinant of predatory invertebrate species diversity and distribution.
 Guild analysis may be useful in examining the roles of species groups in community studies.

-Hatley, Cynthia L., "The Role of Vegetation Architecture in Determining Spider Community Organizations" (1978).
+Hatley, Cynthia L., "The Role of Vegetation Architecture in Determining Spider Community Organization" (1978).
 All Graduate Theses and Dissertations.
 5038.